Shikhandi: Previous birth

 In the majority of the versions of the Mahabharata, Shikhandi is described as being a princess named Amba in his previous birth.
 Amba was the eldest daughter of the King of Kashi.
-Along with her sisters, Ambika and Ambalika, she was abducted from their svayamvara by Bhishma.
+Along with her sisters, Ambika and Ambalika, she was won by Bhishma at their svayamvara.
 After defeating several kings, including King Salva, Bhishma returned to Hastinapura with the princesses, and presented them as brides to his younger half-brother, Vichitravirya, the king.

 Before her wedding ceremony could commence, Amba told Bhishma that she had fallen in love with the King of Salva, and was not ready to marry anyone else.
 Hearing this from her, Bhishma sent Amba with grandeur to her desired husband.
 However, Salva rejected her, stating that as Bhishma had bested him at the svayamvara, he regarded him to be her rightful husband.
 Amba returned to Bhishma and demanded that he marry her according to Kshatriya dharma, but Bhishma declined, due to his vow of celibacy.
 Lamenting her misfortune, the princess decided to retire to the forest and practise austerities for the remainder of her life.
 As she wandered, she came across an ashrama, and informed the sages within of her plight.
 One of the sages happened to be maternal grandfather, Hotravahana, who sympathised with her state of mind, and told her that Parashurama, Bhishma's martial guru, would come to her aid.
 Parashurama visited Hastinapura, and commanded his disciple to marry Amba.
 Bhishma refused to obey him, once again citing his vow.
 Furious, Parashurama engaged in a terrible duel against Bhishma on the field of Kurukshetra for twenty-three days, employing astras, but was unable to best him.
 He regretfully informed Amba of his failure to change his mind.
 The princess spent twelve years engaged in severe austerities, which scorched the heavens themselves.
 Shiva appeared to grant her a boon of her choice, and she solicited the death of Bhishma.
 Shiva told Amba that she would be born as a girl who would later become a man in her next life, and become a maharathi who would slay Bhishma in battle.
 Overjoyed, the princess lit a funeral pyre, prayed for the death of Bhishma, and self-immolated.

 According to an iteration by C. Rajagopalachari, she resorted to a penance and received a garland of blue lotuses from the god Kartikeya, and it was foretold that anyone wearing the garland would become the cause of Bhishma's death.
 She went to the Panchala, as it were a mighty empire known for its military prowess.
 However, no one was willing to champion her cause, fearful of antagonising Bhishma.
 Amba, in anger, hung the garland on the gates of King Drupada and left in agony.